-Plant seedlings in very small individual containers, such as a peat pot, or even one of these Jiffy pallets.
+Plant seedlings in very small individual containers, such as a peat pot, or even a Jiffy pellet.
 However you can’t keep them in this forever, as their roots will outgrow the small space.
-Both of these mediums mean that they can be direct planted into the soil/bigger pot when the seedling is established and ready to move on.
+Both of these mediums mean that they can be directly planted into the soil/bigger pot when the seedling is established and ready to move on.

 The Vegetation Phase: